Sargueil-CiTCoM/ipasuite-docs/docs/_sources/index.md.txt

 - VARNA.
 - Custom scripts for file conversion, reactivity normalization and aggregation.

-The workflow will enable you to generate structure data for a RNA fragment analysed using SHAPE with a set of conditions (Temperature, Magnesium, Probes.)
+Note that all these requirements can be installed automatically.

+## Availability

-The workflow is available at [https://github.com/Sargueil-CiTCoM/ipasuite](https://github.com/Sargueil-CiTCoM/ipasuite).
+The software source code is available at [https://github.com/Sargueil-CiTCoM/ipasuite](https://github.com/Sargueil-CiTCoM/ipasuite).

 The source code for this documentation is available at [https://github.com/Sargueil-CiTCoM/ipasuite-docs](https://github.com/Sargueil-CiTCoM/ipasuite-docs)